 For example we have sysnthesised alkoxy substituted anthracene systems that self assemble on HOPG and this has recently been published in J. Phys.
 Chem.
 These molecules are then sent to Professor Kenneth Hipps (USA) for surface mounting and UHV-STM imaging.

 Centre of Expertise in Energetic Materials conducts fundamental and applied research in the field of energetic materials, with a focus on defence and national security.
 The Centre represents an exciting combination of the synthetic and characterisation capabilities of Flinders, the energetic material expertise and infrastructure of DST Group, and also academic and industry approaches.
-Its director is Flinders University's Associate Professor Stewart Walker.
+Its director is Flinders University's Professor Claire Lenehan.

 Lipid Bilayer Architectures

 These structures can be attached to solid supports and then used to incorporate membrane proteins and study their function.
 The solid support allows for the application of various surface sensitive techniques, especially surface plasmon resonance (SPR) spectroscopy and electrochemical impedance spectroscopy.
 However, we also make use of other techniques, such as neutron scattering.

 Molecular dynamics is an area at the interface between chemistry and physics.
 The goal in this field is to gain a detailed understanding of chemical and physical processes at the molecular level.